dtcenter/ufs-case-studies/docs/source/2020EasterStorm.rst

       Surface gust (m/s)

-    * Both SRW_RRFS_v1alpha and SRW_GFSv15p2 do not captures the magnitudes of surface gust at the Gulf of Mexico and Midwest Plains.
+    * Both SRW_RRFSv1alpha and SRW_GFSv15p2 overestimate the magnitudes of surface gust at the eastern U.S.

 ......................